jshuadvd/hacks-n-notes/intellectual_property.md

 ### America Invents Act
-- first to file patent system before (printed publications, sale )
+- first to file patent system before (printed publications, sale or in use )

 ### ways
 - patente prosecution highway